Niyo-Fiston/alx-pre_course/0x02-git/README.md

-this is a git repository
+this is alx first project on git repository